-- Establish a scholarly forum for the exchange of ideas and information about teaching and learning;
+- Establish a scholarly forum for the exchange of ideas and information about teaching and learning in higher education;

 - Encourage the sustainable advancement of teaching and learning capacity and scholarship;

-- Facilitate the development and dissemination of scholarly activity that sheds new light on student learning and teaching practice;
+- Facilitate the development and dissemination of scholarly activity that sheds new light on student learning and teaching practice in colleges and universities;

 - Expand the recognition of teaching and learning excellence, innovation, and scholarship; and